-Multiple lawsuits have been filed by patients or their families against Forest Laboratories and its parent company, Allergan, due to medical injuries or birth defects caused by Celexa and have accused the manufacturer of failure to adequately warn about the dangers of Celexa.
+Multiple lawsuits have been filed by patients or their families against Forest Laboratories and its parent company, Allergan, due to medical injuries, birth defects, or suicide caused by Celexa.
+Lawsuits have accused the manufacturer of failure to adequately warn about the dangers of Celexa.
 Women who had taken Celexa during pregnancy and whose infants were born with birth defects have said that they would not have taken Celexa while pregnant if they had been told of the risk.
-At least two of the lawsuits filed so far included death.
-One involving a patient taking Celexa who committed suicide and one involving the death of an infant after the mother took the medication during pregnancy.

 Celexa Legal Difficulties

-Celexa is only approved for use in adults with major depression and the company is not allowed to promote the medication for any other uses but Forest was accused of marketing the medication for use in children.
-The company denied the improper marketing accusation but in 2010, Forest Pharmaceuticals, the subsidiary of Forest Laboratories paid $313 million to settle Department of Justice charges and pled guilty to a charge of obstruction of justice after several employees were found to have lied to FDA inspectors at a Forest facility.
+Celexa is only approved for use in adults with major depression in adults.
+The company is not allowed to promote the medication for any other uses, but Forest was accused of marketing the medication for use in children.
+The company denied the improper marketing accusation but in 2010, Forest paid $313 million to settle Department of Justice charges and pled guilty to a charge of obstruction of justice after several employees were found to have lied to FDA inspectors at a Forest facility.

 Celexa Side Effects

 Like all medications, Celexa may cause a number of side effects.
 Most of these side effects are mild and may subside after a period of time.
 Severe side effects however, may be serious, result in permanent injury or be life-threatening.

 - Increased suicide risk – When Celexa is first started or a dosage change occurs, the medication may cause an increase in suicidal thoughts or behaviors.
 This risk appears to be worse in teens or young adults.